 - Dennis Duncan, Index, A History of the: A Bookish Adventure, from Medieval Manuscripts to the Digital Age (W.W.
 Norton & Co., 2022): “A Smart, Playful Book About the Underappreciated Index”.

-From the dark side, organization as power abused:
+From the dark side, narratives on organization as power abused:

 - Stephen Kotkin, Stalin: Paradoxes of Power, 1878-1928 (Penguin Press, 2014): “. . .
 Stalin decides to starve Russia almost to death to bring peasants under state control.
 That, Mr. Kotkin has already declared, was an assault on the peasantry for which there was no political or social logic, and that only Stalin could have done.”